Port Washington Play Troupe: Golden Era of Radio

 In 2014 the troupe undertook a series of productions] to commemorate the period in American history when radio was the dominant mass medium and the principal source of popular entertainment.

 In partnership with the community public radio station WCWP (88.1 FM) in Brookville, New York, operated by Long Island University, the troupe recreated six classic radio dramas with music, sound effects and period songs, which were performed before an audience in the university's Hillwood Recital Hall and either broadcast live or recorded for later broadcast.

 Each of the six plays in the series is based on the screenplay for a popular film, adapted for radio.
 Such adaptations were common in the 1940s, and when first broadcast, often featured film stars reprising their roles.
 The six radio dramas in the series were adapted from The Maltese Falcon, The Thin Man, Casablanca, The Philadelphia Story, War of the Worlds, and It's a Wonderful Life.
+Several of the radio plays recorded performances are available on the Internet Archive link below.

 In addition to the six radio plays, the troupe produced a full theatrical staging of the musical play The 1940's Radio Hour, about the behind-the-scenes antics at a small radio station before, during and after a live broadcast of a variety show.
 (The Harbor Theater Company mounted a production of the same play in 1991.)